United States involvement in regime change: 1974–1991: Ethiopia

-On September 12, 1974 Emperor Haile Selassie I of the Ethiopian Empire, a dynastic monarchy, was overthrown in a coup by the Derg, an organization set up by the Emperor to investigate the Ethiopian Armed Forces.
+On September 12, 1974, Emperor Haile Selassie I of the Ethiopian Empire, a dynastic monarchy, was overthrown in a coup by the Derg, an organization set up by the Emperor to investigate the Ethiopian Armed Forces.
 The Derg, led by dictator Mengistu Haile Mariam, became Marxist–Leninist and aligned with the Soviet Union.
 Numerous rebel groups rose up against the Derg, including conservative, separatist groups, and other Marxist–Leninist groups.
-These groups would receive support by the United States.
+These groups would receive support from the United States.

 In the late 1980s, the rebels and the Eritrean separatists began to make gains against the government.
 The Derg dissolved itself in 1987, establishing the People's Democratic Republic of Ethiopia (PDRE) under the Workers' Party of Ethiopia (WPE) in an attempt to maintain its rule.
 In 1990 the USSR stopped supporting the Ethiopian government as it started to collapse, while the United States continued to support the rebels.
 In 1991 Mengistu Halie Mariam resigned and fled as rebels of the Ethiopian People's Revolutionary Democratic Front (EPRDF), a coalition of left-wing ethnic rebel groups, took over.
 Despite the fact that the US opposed him, the US embassy helped Mariam escape to Zimbabwe.
 The PDRE was dissolved and replaced with the Tigray People's Liberation Front-led Transitional Government of Ethiopia, and a transition to parliamentary democracy began.

 1975–1991: Angola

 Beginning in the 1960s, a rebellion broke out against Portuguese colonial rule in the Angolan War of Independence, mainly involving rebel groups the People's Movement for the Liberation of Angola (MPLA) and the National Liberation Front of Angola (FNLA).
-In 1974, the right-wing military junta in Portugal was ousted in the Carnation Revolution.
+In 1974, the Portuguese regime of the New State was depose in the Carnation Revolution.
 The new government promised to give independence to its colonies including Angola.
 On January 15, 1975, Portugal signed the Alvor Agreement giving independence to Angola and establishing a transitional government including the MPLA, FNLA and National Union for the Total Independence of Angola (UNITA).
 The transitional government consisted of the Portuguese High Commissioner, ruling with a Prime Ministerial Council (PMC) made up of three representatives, one from each Angolan party to the agreement, with a rotating premiership among the representatives.

 However, the various independence groups started fighting one another.
 The MPLA was a leftist group that was advancing upon the other two main rebel groups, the FNLA and UNITA, the latter led by Jonas Savimbi, a former FNLA fighter and Maoist who eventually became a capitalist ideologically and made UNITA into a capitalist militant group.